Purchases made through links earn us a small commission, at no extra cost to you.

 The mosaics at Ostia Antica are best admired from above and there’s a good viewpoint where you can see a mosaic of Neptune riding four horses through the sea.

 The Forum Baths, were one of the largest baths in Ostia.
 You can still see a public latrine of twenty marble seats.
 Water flowed through the channels in front of the seats.

-When I think about my trip to Rome, my mind always calls up memories of my day at Ostia Antica.
+When I think about my visit to Rome, my mind always calls up memories of my day trip to Ostia Antica.

 Much like the Roman Forum, Ostia Antica is an impressive site with plenty of ruins.
 What made me fall in love with it though was the big beautiful trees, cobblestone streets, and relaxed atmosphere.
-Since there were so few people there I felt like I had made a secret discovery, stumbled across a special place just for me!
+Since Ostia Antica is off the beaten path in Rome, there were few people there and I felt like I made a secret discovery, stumbled across a special place just for me!

 Tips for Visiting Ostia Antica

-Here is a trusted site where you can book guided tours to Ostia Antica.
+Here is a trusted site where you can book guided tours to Ostia Antica from Rome.